KimEunSeop/KimEunSeop/README.md

 I'm Eunseop Kim, and I want to be the happiest engineer.

+My major is Computer Science and engineering.
+I'm 3th grade in KOREATECH.

 ## 🌱 I’m currently learning ...

 ## 📫 How to reach me: ...